GSA/digitalgov.gov/content/posts/2016-10-25-expert-insight-on-content-strategy-and-structure-for-future-ready-content.md

 ---
+url: /2016/10/25/expert-insight-on-content-strategy-and-structure-for-future-ready-content/
 date: 2016-10-25 1:00:10 -0400
-title: 'Expert Insight on Content Strategy and Structure for Future-Ready Content'
+title: Expert Insight on Content Strategy and Structure for Future-Ready Content
-summary: 'We recently interviewed Sara Wachter-Boettcher, author of Content Everywhere\: Strategy and Structure for Future-Ready Content.
+summary: 'We recently interviewed Sara Wachter-Boettcher, author of Content Everywhere: Strategy and Structure for Future-Ready Content.
 Sara, a frequent conference speaker, runs a content strategy consultancy, and is the co-author of Design for Real Life.
 She has extensive experience consulting with major brands, universities, agencies, nonprofits, and others to make their content more memorable, manageable, and'
-authors: [christen-geiler]
+authors:
+  - christen-geiler
 categories:
   - Content
   - Managing Digital
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
 tag:
   - content
   - content models